 As with other court decisions, the attorney should explain in terms the child can understand the nature and consequences of the appellate decision.
-In addition, the attorney should explain whether there are further appellate remedies and what more, if anything, will be done in the trial court following the decision.
+In addition, the attorney should explain whether there are further appellate remedies and what more, if anything, will be done in the trial court following the decision, as well as pursue any appropriate post-decision remedies.